-are effective management of project changes and prompt, consistent decisions.
+Critical to priority project management are effective management of project changes and prompt, consistent decisions.
 To do this, it helps to explicitly identify decision criteria for the project during project planning.
-Objectives and Constraints
+It’s also important to answer these two questions during the planning stages:

 Review the project objectives and the assumptions and constraints identified during project initiation.
 Explore the reasons for the goals and constraints, and document the consequences of failing to achieve them.
 If necessary, probe for more information on constraints and goals with the project sponsor and key stakeholders.